Rules and recommendations

 It is highly recommended not to travel to countries at extreme risk of infection associated with the emergence of new mutations in the coronavirus SARS CoV-2.

 For third-country nationals who do not have a residence permit issued by the Czech Republic or do not have a long-term or permanent residence permit in another EU+ country and third-country nationals who have been issued a short-term visa by the Czech Republic before 11 May 2020 and who have been issued a short- or long-term visa in another EU+ country, the following scheme applies (only in Czech).
-More detailed information can be found in the table of the Ministry of Interior here (only in Czech).

 The exact conditions for entry into the territory of the Czech Republic, including exceptions, can be found clearly in the table of the Ministry of the Interior of the Czech Republic.